Run two semesters: fall and spring

 - would like to improve one’s performance in AP Chemistry course

-- plan to take AP Chemistry Exam and/or SAT Chemistry Subject test in early May or early June of spring semester of current academic year
+- plan to take AP Chemistry Exam in May or early June of spring semester of current academic year

 What does this course do?
 The two primary objectives of this course are:

 - Improving students’ understanding of chemistry principles and proficiency in applying these principles to problem solving.
 Students will improve their understanding of the fundamental concepts of chemistry and their problem solving skills by applying these principles.